turbo-sim/turboflow/_sources/source/tutorials/design_optimization.rst.txt

 In summary, these section are required:

     - `turbomachinery` : specifies the turbomachinery configuration.
-    - `operation_points`: operational points at which the turbomachinery should be evaluated.
+    - `operation_points`: specifies the design point.
+If a list is provided, the first point is used.

-while the rest is optional.
-Here is an example of how the confiugration file could look for a one-stage axial turbine:
+The remaining input is optional.
+Here is an example of how the configuration file could look for a one-stage axial turbine:

 .. code-block:: python